shohamjac/ScooterInspector/README.md

 # ScooterInspector
 Scrapper and analyzer of shared scooter data

+The Bird API is given is based on the [WoBike](https://github.com/ubahnverleih/WoBike) repository.